 Their boats can be chartered for part of a day or all day, with a skipper or without, if the visitors have appropriate training.
 During the warm months, Carlo told us, he will take a group out with a picnic lunch.
 Once the boat is moored in one of the many sheltered coves, he invites his guests to dive from the boat and enjoy swimming in Lake Como’s cool waters.

 We didn’t have time that warm day to do just that, but we all agreed that sounded like a good way to spend a summer afternoon.

 Back in our speed boat, we were off to visit villa hotels.

 We stopped at the Grand Hotel Tremezzo.
 Framing the entrance was a floating pool next to a shaded outdoor bar and a small private beach.

 Neroni told us that the majority of the hotels on the lake were originally private villas.
 The Grand Hotel Tremezzo was the first grand hotel actually built as a hotel.
 Family owned, the hotel was opened in 1910.
-Villa Amelia, next door and originally a private home, was incorporated onto the hotel grounds.
+Villa Emilia, next door and originally a private home, was incorporated onto the hotel grounds.

 With Belle Epoch details reflecting the early 20th Century construction, elegant wrought iron staircases and deep weave carpeting give the hotel an elegant, welcoming feeling.

 Besides the floating pool in front of the hotel there is also a pool in the garden area behind the hotel and an infinity pool in the three story Spa.

 The rooms are decorated with a mix of contemporary and historical design with an emphasis on classic elegance.
 To invoke the past, the lounges and lobby are furnished with vibrant green, purple and burgundy colored plush velvet furniture.